 Will the examination hurt?

-It can be uncomfortable during the insertion of the Propess / Prostin as it is important for it to be in the right place.
+It can be uncomfortable during the insertion of the Propess / Dilapan as it is important for it to be in the right place.
 This will ease once the examination has finished.

 Pain relief

 Oral analgesia such a Paracetamol and Dihydrocodeine can be given.
-If this does not work following a discussion with your midwife, Pethidine which is a stronger injection can be given for pain relief.
+If this does not work following a discussion with your midwife, Pethidine which is a stronger injection can be given for pain relief but you will need to be admitted an an inpatient.

-Epidurals cannot be given on the antenatal ward and are only given once you are in established labour.
+Epidurals cannot be given on the antenatal ward and are only given once you are in established labour on Delivery Suite.

 How long will induction take?

-This depends on how quickly your body responds to the Propess / Prostin- but for many women it can take between 24-72 hours.
+This depends on how quickly your body responds to the Propess / Dilapan- but for many, it can take between 24-72 hours.